hoppe93/SOFT2/doc/sphinx/source/compiling.rst

 - `GNU Scientific Library <https://www.gnu.org/software/gsl/>`_ version 2.0 or later
 - `HDF5 <https://www.hdfgroup.org/>`_

+If you intend to compile SOFT2 with MPI support, you also need an MPI library, such as `OpenMPI <https://www.open-mpi.org/>`_ (not to be confused with OpenMP, which is required as part of your compiler).

 Building softlib
 ----------------
 `softlib <https://github.com/hoppe93/softlib>`_ is a SOFT2 support library that